Sprint Backlog Essentials: What You Need to Know

 The Sprint Backlog belongs to the Developers and is made up of items they have selected from the Product Backlog to work on during a Sprint.

 You can think about the Product Backlog as a map, with many attractive locations you could visit, but not in one trip (your Sprint).
 For each trip, you need to pick one destination (your Sprint Goal).
-To get there, you need a route (the Sprint Backlog) and turn-by-turn instructions (the work items in your Sprint Backlog, but also the user stories and acceptance criteria in each Sprint Backlog item).
+To get there, you need a route (the Sprint Backlog) and turn-by-turn instructions (the work items comprising it, but also the user stories and acceptance criteria that make up your tasks).

 If someone talks broadly about an “Agile Backlog,” ask them whether they’re referring to the Product Backlog or the Sprint Backlog.
 Likely, they mean the Product Backlog, but perhaps they don’t know the difference (in that case, send them this article!).